Medicare Supplement Plan F

-First-dollar coverage insurance simply means that after Medicare pays its share, the supplement plan will help pay the rest.
-Thus, Medicare Supplement Plan F will leave you with $0 out-of-pocket expenses.
+First-dollar coverage insurance simply means that after Medicare pays its share, the supplement plan pays the rest.
+Thus, Medicare Supplement Plan F leaves you with $0 out-of-pocket expenses.

 - Full coverage for Part A AND Part B deductibles

-- Full coverage for Part A AND Part B co-insurance or copayments
+- Coverage for Part A AND Part B co-insurance or copayments

 - Covers the remaining 20% that Part B doesn’t cover